“I feel fat.” It’s a phrase many of us have said without thinking.

 Am I anxious about being judged?

-Am I feeling unworthy or in need of connection or comfort?
+Am I feeling unworthy or in need of connection, comfort or safety?

 Naming the real emotion is powerful.